CarlG96/Carl-sKnowledge/Tooling/Microsoft_Teams/How_To_Set_Up_DevOps_Notifications.md

-In the teams channel, go to the elipses in the top right hand corner.
+In the teams channel, go to the elipses in the top right hand corner and click connectors.

 Click configure for Azure Devops.